lightningdevkit/lightningdevkit.org/docs/probing.md

 2) **Leverage Your Routing History**: If you record a history of payments forwarded by your node, you can leverage that by identifying large or well-ranked nodes that are 1 or 2 hops beyond frequent next-hops from your node.
 The goal here is to attempt to identify heavily used paths for payments that route through your node.
 Of course, you do not know the final destination of each payment, which is why you will need to use some heuristics (ex: channel capacity, node rank, etc.) to estimate which paths are heavily used.
 3) **Probe Large Nodes**: As mentioned above, it can be beneficial to probe large nodes on the network, such as ACINQ.
 This is because large nodes can often be the final destination for payments, so probing these nodes will help your LDK node understand which paths are viable for varying payment amounts.
 It's also worth noting that since many channels on the Lightning Network are connected to large nodes, you will likely succeed in probing large nodes via the "Random Probing" approach.
 4) **Use Multiple ```ProbabilisticScorer```**: Your node can leverage multiple ```ProbabilisticScorer``` at once.
 Remember, each scorer has its own internal liquidity estimates and payment history for each channel it knows about.
 Therefore, it may be beneficial to use a new scorer, which has not been updated, to select a route and then update a different scorer.
 This approach would help ensure that your node doesn't keep probing the same paths, as your node's updated scorer will likely begin to identify and prefer certain paths once it's sufficiently updated.
+5) **Vary The Payment Amount**: An intelligent probing setup will vary payment amounts.
+Two important reasons for doing this are listed below.
-5) **Varry The Payment Amount**: Remember, a central part of the path-finding algorithm involves generating penalties for each channel so that your node can select the best path.
+   - **Finding New Routes**: Remember, a central part of the path-finding algorithm involves generating penalties for each channel so that your node can select the best path.
 A key variable when calculating the penalty for each channel is the payment amount.
 You will likely get different paths for the same source --> destination payment, depending on the amount.
-Therefore, it's important to varry the payment amount when setting up your application to probe the network.
-You can read more about the ```ProbabilisticScoringFeeParameters``` [here](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScoringFeeParameters.html).
+   - **Refining Channel Liquidity Estimates**: You can refine your node's estimates of a channel's liquidity by selectively probing that channel with an amount that falls between your node's minimum and maximum liquidity estimates for that channel.
+To do this, you would leverage [```lightning::routing::router::build_route_from_hops```](https://docs.rs/lightning/latest/lightning/routing/router/fn.build_route_from_hops.html).
+This function allows you to construct a custom route by providing the public keys of the nodes along the route.
+The success or failure of this probe payment will help your node narrow its liquidity estimate for the channel so that it's closer to the actual available liquidity.

+### A Note For Mobile Developers
+For mobile applications, developers should explore **Rapid Gossip Sync (RGS)**, which provides a quick and efficient way to update your node's view of the Lightning Network graph.
+By leveraging RGS, your application can quickly retrieve an up-to-date snapshot of the network graph from a semi-trusted server, significantly reducing sync time and data usage.
+For more information on RGS, you can read LDK's RGS [article](https://lightningdevkit.org/blog/announcing-rapid-gossip-sync/).

 ## Setting Up A ```ProbabilisticScorer```

 Now that we've reviewed the ```ProbabilisticScorer``` and provided an overview of what it does within LDK, let's discuss how to implement it so that our node can find the optimal route for a payment.

 #### Initializing the ```ProbabilisticScorer```
 We'll start by initializing the ```ProbabilisticScorer```.
 For this example, we'll assume that various components, such as a ```Logger``` and ```ChannelManager```, have already been created.
-If you would like to view documentation on how to initialize these, please see [here](https://lightningdevkit.org/building-a-node-with-ldk/setting-up-a-channel-manager/).
+If you would like to view the documentation on how to initialize these, please see the [docs](https://lightningdevkit.org/building-a-node-with-ldk/setting-up-a-channel-manager/).

 ```rust
 // Initialize the Logger.